Celebrate Recovery

 • 7:00 - 8:00 PM: Large Group - Time of praise and worship, reading of the 8 Principles to Recovery and teaching or a testimony

-• 8:00 - 9:00 PM: Small Groups - Gender-specific and issue-specific groups that follow the Group Guidelines
+• 8:00 - 9:00 PM: Small Open Share Groups - Gender-specific groups that follow the Group Guidelines

 Open Share groups immediately follow the large group.